jordanjean/Meeting/ReadMe.txt

 * The "adapters" package contains the TabsPagerAdapter used by the meetings lists tabs implemented in the MainActivity activity.

-* The package "components" contains the UnrolledListView activity which extends ListView object to hack the ListView component by overriding the onMeasure method.
+* The package "components" contains the UnrolledListView class which extends the ListView object to hack the ListView component by overriding the onMeasure method.
+  This component makes it possible to use an unrolled ListView inside a SrollView.
   The idea of this hack has been found on Stackoverflow (see link on the comment in the class).